How to Get Better Open Rates with Email Preheaders

 “This message contains images, please enable images”

-Below are four ways to write an email preheader that will skyrocket your open rates.
+Below are five ways to write an email preheader that will skyrocket your open rates.

 #1: Sum up the content inside